cbquillen/wavenet_experiment/README.md

 - You can train by predicting N samples into the future, not just one.
 - Last I checked, ibab's setup changes the audio chunk size with different batches.
 Doing this slows things down dramatically.
-Because I carry context across chunks I can use constant chunk sizes and don't worry about overlap.
+Because I carry context across chunks I can use constant chunk sizes without overlap.

 There are of course some disadvantages too.

+Here is an output sample: [sample_output.wav](http://github.com/cbquillen/wavenet_experiment/blob/master/sample_output.wav)